 The Technical Description attribute identifies the role of a rule in program logic.
+For autodetected rules, the field is automatically populated with the code segment for the rule, in the form Segmentat Line Numberin Program.
 To edit the Technical Description attribute, enter appropriate text in the Technical Description tab.